awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 + Version 10\.1, with all Fix Packs supported
 + Version 10\.5, with all Fix Packs supported except for Fix Pack 5
 + Version 11\.1, with all Fix Packs supported
-+ Version 11\.5, with Fix Pack Zero supported
++ Version 11\.5\.0, with only Fix Pack 0 supported

 You can use Secure Sockets Layer \(SSL\) to encrypt connections between your Db2 LUW endpoint and the replication instance\.
 For more information on using SSL with a Db2 LUW endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.md#CHAP_Security.SSL)\.